Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog

+## [1.1.11-develop]
+- `canu validate BGP` now has an option to choose what network to run against.
+- Remove `'lacp-individual` from mellanox spine02.

 ## [1.1.10-develop]
 - Update canu validate to user heir config diff and cleaner output.